wp-plugins/google-maps-widget/readme.txt

 * header text
 * footer text

-> If you need a Google Maps shortcode plugin you might be interested in purchasing our premium <a title="5sec Google Maps" href="http://5sec-gmap.webfactoryltd.com/">5sec Google Maps</a> plugin.
+> If you need a Google Maps shortcode plugin you might be interested in purchasing our premium <a title="5sec Google Maps" href="http://5sec-google-maps-pro.webfactoryltd.com/">5sec Google Maps PRO</a> plugin.

 The plugin was voted on the <a href="http://themesplugins.com/Plugin-detail/google-maps-widget-google-map-free-plugin-for-wordpress/" title="Top 100 WordPressian plugin">Top 100 List</a> by WordPressian and made it on the <a href="http://tidyrepo.com/google-maps-widget/">Tidy Repo</a> list.